foumart/JS.13kGames/README.md

 **`npm start`** quickly syncs changes and reloads the game, or starts the server if not currently running.

-**`npm debug`** buils the game without any minifying for easier debugging.
+**`npm debug`** builds the game without any minifying for easier debugging.
 Includes detailed console logs.

 ## Build task parameters
 *`--pwa`* instructs to build a Progressive Web App - will add 864 bytes when zipped.